 Thus the reduced form of this version of the model has the property that the variance of z is greater in Regions 2 and 3 than it is in Region 1.
 Following standard arguments, this leads not only to more turnover when prices are high, but also to further reductions in the cost of trading.
 Consequently, both trading volume and liquidity increase more sharply with prices than in the baseline version of the model.
-Still, the underlying economic mechanism is very similar in both cases: the crucial element is the short-sales constraint, which implies that those investors who contribute the most to market liquidity (either by underreacting to the information in order flow, or by having a greater desire to trade among themselves) are only present when prices are relatively high. $^{16}$
+Still, the underlying economic mechanism is very similar in both cases: the crucial element is the short-sales constraint, which implies that those investors who contribute the most to market liquidity (either by underreacting to the information in order flow, or by having a greater desire to trade among themselves) are only present when prices are relatively high.

-2. Commonality in liquidity and aggregate stock returns
+3. Commonality in liquidity and aggregate stock returns

 Recent research suggests that common market-wide factors drive firm-level liquidity.
 Chordia, Roll and Subrahmanyam (CRSa) (2000) show that quoted spreads, depth, and effective spreads for NYSE firms move with the time-series of the across-firm averages (CRSa Table 3).
-In addition, quoted spreads are strongly negatively related to market and industry turnover (CRSa Table 8).
-Huberman and Halka (2001) and Hasbrouck and Seppi (2001) come to similar conclusions with different underlying data.
-Using a different approach, Lo and Wang (2000) find that a single factor explains as much as 80 percent of the variation in turnover in a cross-section of stock portfolios.
+In addition, quoted spreads are strongly negatively related to market and industry turnover

-While the augmented version of the model (where the variance of z differs across regions) strengthens the link from prices to turnover and trading costs, it has no impact on our results for equity issues.
+&lt;sup>19 While the augmented version of the model (where the variance of z differs across regions) strengthens the link from prices to turnover and trading costs, it has no impact on our results for equity issues.
 The price reaction to an equity issue does not depend on z, since equity issues are not pooled with general order flow.